Rail transport in Indonesia: Preserved steam locomotives

 The Trangkil No. 4 (Hunslet Engine Company 3902) was built in 1971, being the last steam locomotive built at Hunslet's Jack Lane Works in Leeds, England.
 The locomotive was used on the Trangkil sugar mill estate on Java.
 It has been repatriated to the UK in 2004.

 Sragi No.1 (Krauss) was built in 1899, restored to working order in 2008.
 This locomotive is a former sugar cane carrier in Pekalongan, Central Java.
 Then there are two other locomotives namely Pakis Baru No. 1 (Orenstein & Koppel built 1900) and Pakis Baru No. 5 (Orenstein & Koppel built 1905), both of which were former locomotives belonging to the Pakis Baru sugar factory in Pati, Central Java.
 All locomotives now preserved at Statfold Barn Railway, England.

 Diesel locomotives

 As of 2016, PT Kereta Api operates about 350 units of diesel locomotives divided into classes in Java and Sumatra used both for passenger and freight services.
 The first diesel locomotive owned by PT Kereta Api was CC200 class, built by General Electric in 1953.

 Electric trains

 As of August 2017, PT Kereta Api's commuter subsidiary, Kereta Commuter Indonesia, operates 758 units of electric multiple units (EMU) in Greater Jakarta area.
-Most EMUs operated in Jakarta are secondhand trains acquired from major urban railway operators in Greater Tokyo in Japan, such as East Japan Railway Company and Tokyo Metro.
+Most EMUs operated in Jakarta are secondhand trains acquired from major urban railway operators in Greater Tokyo in Japan, such as East Japan Railway Company, Tokyu Corporation and Tokyo Metro.

+Coaches

+A carriage is a railway vehicle pulled by a locomotive and used to transport goods.
+A carriage does not have its own propulsion, unlike a train which can have its own propulsion.
+In the railway context, a "carriage" is often referred to as a "wagon".
+A carriage does not have its own drive, unlike a train which can have its own drive.
+In the context of railways, a "carriage" is often referred to as a "wagon".
+Carriages are run according to the type of goods to be transported, but all carriages in one company usually have the same standards for each component, for example, coupling devices and other accessories, such as air brake hoses, allowing various types of carriages to be assembled into trains.
+For identification, carriages usually have identification marks such as codes, report marks and serial numbers.

+There are several types of carriages that have been and are currently used in Indonesia.